Police fire water cannon at Dakota pipeline protesters in freezing weather

 “It is below freezing right now and the Morton County Sheriff’s Department is using a water cannon on our people - that is an excessive and potentially deadly use of force," said Dallas Goldtooth, a spokesman for the Indigenous Environmental Network, one of the organizations involved in protests.

-A statement from the sheriff's' department said one arrest had been made by 8:30 p.m. local time (0230 GMT Monday), about 2-1/2 hours after the incident began 45 miles (30 miles) south of Bismarck, the North Dakota capital.
+A statement from the sheriff's' department said one arrest had been made by 8:30 p.m. local time (9.30 p.m.
+ET Sunday), about 2-1/2 hours after the incident began 45 miles (30 miles) south of Bismarck, the North Dakota capital.
 About 100 to 200 protesters remained after midnight.

 The protest was latest in a series of demonstrations against the Dakota Access Pipeline that Native American activists and environmentalists say threatens water resources and sacred tribal lands.